-- 1. a valid Kentucky classroom teaching certificate. - evidence of three years full-time teaching experience - 3. an official transcript of your bachelor's and master's degrees from regionally accredited institutions of higher education, with a total cumulative graduate grade point average of a 3.0 on a 4.0 scale. - 4. three letters of recommendation using the recommendation form found on the Office of Graduate Programs website and completed by the educational associates attesting to your potential success as a school leader.
-One of these recommendations must be from your current principal or supervisor. - 5. evidence of completion of Level I and II principal preparation and certification for any one of the following positions: Early Elementary Principal (grades P-4); Middle School Principal (grades 5-8); Secondary School Principal (grades 9-12); School Principal (all grades). - 6. evidence of at least two years full-time experience in one or more of the following positions: Elementary, Middle, or High School Principal; Supervisor of Instruction; Guidance Counselor; Director of Pupil Personnel; Director of Special Education; School Business Administrator; Coordinator/Administrator/Supervisor of District Services; Local District Coordinator of Vocational Education - 7. completion of an interview and approval of the Department of Teacher Education and School Leadership Admissions Committee
+- 1. a valid Kentucky classroom teaching certificate. - 2. three years full-time teaching experience - 3.
+An official copy of your undergraduate degree from a regionally accredited institution of higher education, with a total GPA of 2.5 an a 4.0 scale. - 4. an official transcript of your master's degrees from regionally accredited institutions of higher education, with a total cumulative graduate grade point average of a 3.0 on a 4.0 scale. - 5. three letters of recommendation using the recommendation form found on the Office of Graduate Programs website and completed by the educational associates attesting to your potential success as a school leader.
+One of these recommendations must be from your current principal or supervisor. - evidence of completion of Level I and II principal preparation and certification for any one of the following positions: Early Elementary Principal (grades P-4); Middle School Principal (grades 5-8); Secondary School Principal (grades 9-12); School Principal (all grades). - evidence of at least two years full-time experience in one or more of the following positions: Elementary, Middle, or High School Principal; Supervisor of Instruction; Guidance Counselor; Director of Pupil Personnel; Director of Special Education; School Business Administrator; Coordinator/Administrator/Supervisor of District Services; Local District Coordinator of Vocational Education - 8. completion of an interview and approval of the Department of Teacher Education and School Leadership Admissions Committee